-Professor Amy L. Sales is the associate director of the Cohen Center for Modern Jewish Studies at Brandeis University, the director of the Institute for Jewish Philanthropy and Leadership, and Associate Professor in Hornstein: The Jewish Professional Leadership Program.
-Trained as a social psychologist, she conducts research on Jewish institutions and their role in creating Jewish life and community.
+Dr. Amy L. Sales is associate director and senior research scientist at the Cohen Center for Modern Jewish Studies at Brandeis University.
+A social psychologist, she conducts research on Jewish institutions and their role in creating Jewish life and community.

 In her 25 plus years at Brandeis University, she has led a number of major research initiatives on an array of Jewish institutions including synagogues, and Jewish schools, summer camps, campus organizations, and women’s organizations.
 Her main concerns are institutional strength and sustainability, leadership and leadership development, and Jewish purpose and impact.

 She is the currently co-director of Thriving Synagogue, a multiyear effort to develop a measurement system for synagogues.
 The system, in use in Greater New York, generates data that are being used to help synagogues assess their current status and their future possibilities.

 Since 2000, she has led a program of research on Jewish overnight camps that has examined Jewish life, Jewish learning, professional development, and culture change at camp.
 She is co-author of the seminal book on overnight camps, How Goodly Are Thy Tents: Summer Camps as Jewish Socializing Experiences (2004) and two policy papers that have set the course for development of the field:Limud by the Lake (2002) and Limud by the Lake Revisited (2011).